-- c.
-If the Grant is terminated as provided in Subparagraph a. above, the Commonwealth, in addition to any other rights provided in this paragraph, may require the Grantee to transfer title and deliver immediately to the Commonwealth in the manner and to the extent directed by the Issuing Office, such partially completed work, including, where applicable, reports, working papers and other documentation, as the Grantee has specifically produced or specifically acquired for the performance of such part of the Grant as has been terminated.
-Except as provided below, payment for completed work accepted by the Commonwealth shall be at the Grant price.
-Except as provided below, payment for partially completed work including, where applicable, reports and working papers, delivered to and accepted by the Commonwealth shall be in an amount agreed upon by the Grantee and Granting Officer.
-The Commonwealth may withhold from amounts otherwise due the Grantee for such completed or partially completed works, such sum as the Granting Officer determines to be necessary to protect the Commonwealth against loss. - d.
-The rights and remedies of the Commonwealth provided in this paragraph shall not be exclusive and are in addition to any other rights and remedies provided by law or under this Grant. - e.
-The Commonwealth's failure to exercise any rights or remedies provided in this paragraph shall not be construed to be a waiver by the Commonwealth of its rights and remedies in regard to the event of default or any succeeding event of default. - f.
-Following exhaustion of the Grantee's administrative remedies as set forth in Paragraph 19, the Grantee's exclusive remedy shall be to seek damages in the Board of Claims.
+- b.
+In the event that the Commonwealth terminates this Agreement in whole or in part, the Commonwealth may procure, upon such terms and in such manner as it determines, services similar or identical to those so terminated, and the Grantee shall be liable to the Commonwealth for any reasonable excess costs for such similar or identical services included within the terminated part of the Agreement. - c.
+If the Agreement is terminated as provided in Subparagraph a. above, the Commonwealth, in addition to any other rights provided in this paragraph, may require the Grantee to transfer title and deliver immediately to the Commonwealth in the manner and to the extent directed by the Department, such partially completed work, including, where applicable, reports, working papers and other documentation, as the Grantee has specifically produced or specifically acquired for the performance of such part of the Agreement as has been terminated.
+Except as provided below, payment for completed work accepted by the Commonwealth shall be at the Agreement price.
+Except as provided below, payment for partially completed work including, where applicable, reports and working papers, delivered to and accepted by the Commonwealth shall be in an amount agreed upon by the Grantee and the Department.
+The Commonwealth may withhold from amounts otherwise due the Grantee for such completed or partially completed works, such sum as the Department determines to be necessary to protect the Commonwealth against loss. - d.
+The rights and remedies of the Commonwealth provided in this paragraph shall not be exclusive and are in addition to any other rights and remedies provided by law or under the Agreement. - The Commonwealth's failure to exercise any rights or remedies provided in this paragraph shall not be construed to be a waiver of its rights and remedies in regard to the event of default or any succeeding event of default.

-17. FORCE MAJEURE
+15. FORCE MAJEURE

-Neither party will incur any liability to the other if Its performance of any obligation under this Grant is prevented or delayed by causes beyond its control and without the fault or negligence of either party.
-Causes beyond a party's control may include, but aren't limited to, acts of God or war, changes in controlling law, regulations, orders or the requirements of any governmental entity, severe weather conditions, civil disorders, natural disasters, fire, epidemics and quarantines, general strikes throughout the trade, and freight embargoes.
+Neither party will incur any liability to the other if its performance of any obligation under this Agreement is prevented or delayed by causes beyond its control and without the fault or negligence of either party.
+Causes beyond a party's control may include, but are not limited to, acts of God or war, changes in controlling law, regulations, orders or the requirements of any governmental entity, severe weather conditions, civil disorders, natural disasters, fire, epidemics and quarantines, general strikes throughout the trade, and freight embargoes.

 The Grantee shall notify the Commonwealth orally within five (5) days and in writing within ten (10) days of the date on which the Grantee becomes aware, or should have reasonably become aware, that such cause would prevent or delay its performance.
-Such notification shall (i) describe fully such cause(s) and its effect on performance, (ii) state whether performance under the Grant is prevented or delayed and (iii) if performance is delayed, state a reasonable estimate of the duration of the delay.
-The Grantee shall have the burden of proving that such cause(s) delayed or prevented its performance despite its diligent efforts to perform and shalt produce such supporting documentation as the Commonwealth may reasonably request.
-After receipt of such notification, the Commonwealth may elect either to cancel the Grant or to extend the time for performance as reasonably necessary to compensate for the Grantee's delay.
+Such notification shall (i) describe fully such cause(s) and its effect on performance, (ii) state whether performance under the Agreement is prevented or delayed and (iii) if performance is delayed, state a reasonable estimate of the duration of the delay.
+The Grantee shall have the burden of proving that such cause delayed or prevented its performance despite its diligent efforts to perform and shall produce such supporting documentation as the Commonwealth may reasonably request.
+After receipt of such notification, the Commonwealth may elect to cancel the Agreement or to extend the time for performance as reasonably necessary to compensate for the delay.

-In the event of a declared emergency by competent governmental authorities, the Commonwealth by notice to the Grantee, may suspend all or a portion of the Grant.
+In the event of a declared emergency by competent governmental authorities, the Commonwealth by notice to the Grantee, may suspend all or a portion of the Agreement.

-18. TERMINATION PROVISIONS
+16. TERMINATION PROVISIONS